mythril-forge/homebrew-spells/spells/cantrips/conjure-bonfire.md

 ---

 ## Description
-You create a bonfire on ground that you can see within range.
-Until the spell ends, the magic bonfire fills a 5-foot cube.
-Any creature in the bonfire's space when you cast the spell must succeed on a Dexterity saving throw or take `1d8` fire damage.
-A creature must also make the saving throw when it moves into the bonfire's space for the first time on a turn or ends its turn there.
+You conjure a continuous bonfire inside a 5-foot-long cube originating from a point on the ground that you can see within range.
+Any creature moves through the bonfire's space or ends its turn there must succeed on a Dexterity save or take `1d6` fire damage.
+The flames do not require any fuel to burn throughout the spell's duration.

-The bonfire ignites flammable objects in its area that aren't being worn or carried.

-The spell's damage increases by `1d8` when you reach 5th level (`2d8`), 11th level (`3d8`), and 17th level (`4d8`).
+Once per round, you can flare up the bonfire as a bonus action, causing extra damage to creatures within the flames.
+Those creatures must make the saving throw against the bonfire's damage.

+## At Higher Levels
+When you cast this spell using a spell slot of 1st level or higher, the damage increases by `1d6` for each slot level.

 ---

-**Classes:** druid, sorcerer, warlock, wizard, artificer (revisited)
+**Classes:** druid, sorcerer, warlock, wizard, artificer

 **Sources:** XGE, page 152

-**References:** create bonfire
+**Quality Assurance:** :star: personal pass